CaptioDev/simplestackscript/README.md

     ```

 > [!NOTE]
-> You can also clone the repository using SSH and your GitHub Public Key by replacing the first line with in the first step to: `git clone git@github.com:CaptioDev/simplestackscript.git`
+> You can also clone the repository using SSH and your GitHub Public Key by replacing the first line within the first step to: `git clone git@github.com:CaptioDev/simplestackscript.git`

 ---